-Just under 4 months ago I started a brand new lifestyle blog.
-It was my Summer challenge: “Can You Make Money With A Lifestyle Blog?”
-I’ve held off talking about how I got on until today’s talk at The Blogging Mum’s Conference.
+Last summer, 2019, I started a brand new lifestyle blog.
+It was my summer challenge: “Can You Make Money With A Lifestyle Blog?”
+Here I talk about how I got on over the summer months and what’s happened since.

-I reveal all in my latest video… Making Money Blogging With A Brand New Lifestyle Blog (The Good, The Bad and The Ugly).
+I reveal all about what to expect when you start a lifestyle blog in my video… Making Money Blogging With A Brand New Lifestyle Blog (The Good, The Bad and The Ugly).

 Niche Or Broad Topic Blog